KhronosGroup/glTF/README.md

 ## glTF - the runtime asset format for WebGL, OpenGL ES, and OpenGL

-_glTF is a draft Specification - may change before Ratification -_
+_glTF is a draft specification, it may change before ratification._

 Everyone is welcomed to contribute to the code and provide feedback about the specification.

 #### Common setup